 To create the XML-to-domain mapping, follow these steps:

-Right-click a module in the Project Explorer and select Add > Document from the menu (you can also use shortcut Ctrl+N):
+- Right-click a module in the App Explorer and select Add Other > Import mapping.

 Enter ImportCustomersMapping as the Name and click OK.
 The new mapping will open automatically and the elements will be shown.

 On the Select schema elements dialog box, make sure XML schema is selected as the Schema source, and select CustomerXSD as the schema.
 Then, click Expand all to see the tree with elements.

 Select the following elements: Customer, ID, CompanyName, Address, City, and PostalCode: